-Just before World War II broke out in 1939, Julie Canny, an Irish nun, was sent to a convent in Hiroshima.
-There she would become a witness to one of the most significant events of the 20th century seventy years ago this week.
+Before World War II broke out in 1939, Julie Canny, an Irish nun, was sent to a convent in Hiroshima.
+There she would become a witness to one of the most significant events of the 20th century 72 years ago.

-She was born in Clonbur, Co.
-Galway in 1892.
+She was born in Clonbur, County Galway in 1892.
 A late vocation, she joined the Society of the Helpers of the Holy Souls in New York.
 After she was sent to the convent in Japan, she was briefly interned by the Japanese who mistook her for an American citizen.
-When they realized she was Irish, she was released, the Irish Times reports.
+When they realized she was Irish, she was released.

 Two years before she died at the age of 93 in Toyko in 1987, Canny gave an interview to Adrian Miller of the Andersonstown News recounting her memories of that day.